 Everyone has heard of waxing.
 Whether it’s soft wax for the legs or hard wax for the bikini line, probably most of you will have either had or toyed with the idea of a waxing session at some point.
 Waxing uses melted wax, which hardens on unwanted hair, and then pulls that hair out when firmly and quickly pulled away from the skin.

 Sugaring is a similar process and often referred to as sugar waxing, but no wax is involved.
 So, what is sugaring?
 Well, sugar paste or sugaring paste is spread onto the skin, then simply pulled off in a flicking motion.
 Sugar hair removal works because of the stickiness of the paste that clings to the hair and pulls it out.
-Creams can be used before or after the process to reduce redness and irritation.
+Creams can be used for pre and post wax care to reduce redness and irritation.